microsoft/Microsoft-Rocket-Video-Analytics-Platform/README.md

 	* Using Command Line (CMD or PowerShell): run `dotnet .\VideoPipelineCore.dll <video_file/camera_url> <line_detection_config_file> <sampling_factor> <resolution_factor> <object_category>` in `\src\VAP\VideoPipelineCore\bin\Debug\netcoreapp2.2`.
 For instance, `dotnet .\VideoPipelineCore.dll sample.mp4 sample.txt 1 1 car`.

 #### Build on Linux
-[Docker](https://www.docker.com/) is recommended to run Rocket on Linux.
-Below we use Ubuntu 16.04 as an example to walk through the steps of building Rocket docker image and run it with GPU acceleration.

-* **Prerequisites**
-	* Install .NET Core 2.2 SDK ([2.2.301](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-2.2.301) is preferred).
-	* Install [docker-ce](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (version 18.09.7 is preferred).
-	* Install NVIDIA driver based on your GPU model (e.g., 418.67 for Tesla GPU).
-	* Install [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).
-The NVIDIA Container Toolkit allows users to build and run GPU accelerated Docker containers.
+We have pre-built a Rocket docker image from [docker branch](https://github.com/microsoft/Microsoft-Rocket-Video-Analytics-Platform/tree/docker/) with local processing only ([slide #12](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf#page=12) without cloud parts).
+The image is hosted on [Docker Hub](https://hub.docker.com/), a public library and community for container images, and you will be asked to login before pull/push images (sign up first if you don't have an account).

+To test on the pre-built Rocket image, run
+`docker pull ycshu086/rocket-sample-edgeonly:0.1`

+Once pulled, run the command below to start Rocket with NVIDIA GPU.
+`docker run --runtime=nvidia -v <local directory>:/app/output ycshu086/rocket-sample-edgeonly:0.1 sample.mp4 sample.txt 1 1 car`

-* **Build docker image on Linux**
+* **Build your own Rocket pipeline on Linux**
 	* Pull base docker image with CUDA toolkit and OpenCV.
 This image is needed to build Rocket docker image.
-		* [Login]((https://docs.docker.com/engine/reference/commandline/login/)) to Docker Hub.
-[Docker Hub](https://hub.docker.com/) is a public library and community for container images.
-		* Run `docker pull ycshu086/ubuntu-dotnetcore-opencv-opencvsharp-cuda-cudnn`.
+		`docker pull ycshu086/ubuntu-dotnetcore-opencv-opencvsharp-cuda-cudnn`.
 	* Git clone [docker branch](https://github.com/microsoft/Microsoft-Rocket-Video-Analytics-Platform/tree/docker/) for source code to dockerize Rocket on Linux.
 	* [Create line configuration file(s)](#prepare-video-feeds-and-line-configuration) inside `\cfg`.
-If you are running Rocket on a pre-recorded video, please also copy the video file into `\media`.
+If you are running Rocket on a pre-recorded video, please also [copy the video file](#prepare-video-feeds-and-line-configuration) into `\media`.
 	* (Optional) Update `\src\VAP\VideoPipelineCore\App.Config` to set proper parameters for database and Azure Machine Learning service connection.
 	* Run `sudo chmod 744 Config.sh` and `sudo ./Config.sh` before the first time you build Rocket image to download pre-compiled TensorFlow binaries.
 	* Run `docker build` to [build](https://docs.docker.com/engine/reference/commandline/build/) Rocket image using `Dockerfile.VAP`.
 	`docker build -t <repository>/<image>:<version> -f Dockerfile.VAP .`
-	* (Optional) Push Rocket image to your repository if you need to run it somewhere else.
+	* (Optional) Push Rocket image to a cloud repository (e.g., docker hub, Azure Container Registry etc.) if you need to run it somewhere else.
 	`docker push -t <repository>/<image>:<version>`

 * **Run Rocket image on Linux**
-	* Pull Rocket docker image you built if it is not on the local machine.
+	* Pull a pre-built Rocket docker image to the local machine.
 You can use `docker images` to check existing images.
 `docker pull -t <repository>/<image>:<version>`
-	We have also pre-built a Rocket docker image from [docker branch](https://github.com/microsoft/Microsoft-Rocket-Video-Analytics-Platform/tree/docker/) with only local processing (BGS early filtering + TensorFlow Fast RCNN).
-To pull this image, run
-`docker pull ycshu086/rocket-sample-edgeonly:0.1`

 	* Mount volume into the container and run Rocket image with NVIDIA GPU.
 `docker run --runtime=nvidia -v <local directory>:/app/output <repository>/<image>:<version> sample.mp4 sample.txt 1 1 car`